South Milwaukee is Open for Business!

 Refer to this helpful Occupancy Checklist to ensure your start-up will proceed smoothly.
 South Milwaukee also has numerous successful events for businesses to participate in.

-There are various resources available to entrepreneurs' through local organizations, providing educational support and financial incentives.
+There are various resources available to entrepreneurs through local organizations, providing educational support and financial incentives.
 Business Resource List (PDF) Also refer to the Business Planning Guide provided by the Metropolitan Milwaukee Association of Commerce.
 Become a member of the South Shore Chamber of Commerce, partnering South Milwaukee, Cudahy and St. Francis.

 Kiva lenders have shown their commitment to providing financial assistance to all by making 0% interest loans through a crowdfunding approach, up to $15,000 to entrepreneurs in the U.S. Kiva.org